 When Tuesday met Daisy...

 “General manager to homeware.”
 My radio crackles.
 I drop my sandwich back onto the plate with a groan and wipe my hands.
 Honestly, it’s every time I sit down and look at food.
 That is why I never buy a hot meal.
-There’s no damn point.
+There’s no point.
 It must be an irate customer, otherwise they wouldn’t bother me during my lunch.
 Sometimes the customer will only calm down when they speak to the big boss.
 Even if I repeat, word for word, what has already been said.

 “On way,” I answer.
 The words grind from between my teeth.
 I only use the fancy radio talk for when I’m talking to the shopping centre security.
-I get up from the table with a stretch and fold up my lunch, pop it back in the fridge, and with a last gulp of tea, I confront the problem.
+I get up from the table with a stretch and fold up my lunch, pop it back in the fridge, and with a last gulp of tea, I go and confront the problem.

-The store is busy and I must weave around customers.
+The store is so busy I must weave around customers.
 Luckily, nobody asks me for any help.
 My stomping form and the look of thunder on my face probably puts them off.
 I try not to let my inside smirk show on my face.

 “Peter, open changing rooms four and five, and get another couple of bodies on the tills, please,” I say as I pass.
 Peter’s eyes widen, and he nods.
 “Thank you.”

 Halfway to homeware, I hear an irate, whiny voice over and above the general store hum.